Nariod/RustPacker/README.md

 ## Use Rustpacker
 For now, you can choose from the following templates:
-- `ntCRT`, which injects your shellcode in the `dllhost.exe` process using the following low-level API calls: `NtOpenProcess, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtProtectVirtualMemory,NtCreateThreadEx`.
+- `ntCRT`, which injects your shellcode in the `dllhost.exe` process using the following low-level API calls: `NtOpenProcess, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtProtectVirtualMemory, NtCreateThreadEx`.
 - `ntAPC`, which executes your shellcode as a process using the following low-levels API calls: `NtAllocateVirtualMemory`, `NtWriteVirtualMemory`, `NtProtectVirtualMemory`, `NtQueueApcThread`, `NtTestAlert`.
-- `sysCRT`, AVAILABLE SOON.
-Will rely on direct syscalls using the [rust-syscalls](https://github.com/janoglezcampos/rust_syscalls) project.
+- `sysCRT`, which injects your shellcode in the `dllhost.exe` process using indirect syscalls to the following low-level API: `NtOpenProcess, NtAllocateVirtualMemory, NtWriteVirtualMemory, NtProtectVirtualMemory, NtCreateThreadEx`.
+Uses the [rust-syscalls](https://github.com/janoglezcampos/rust_syscalls) project.

 ### Deprecated templates
 These templates are no longer available with RustPacker, but can be found in `RustPacker/templates/OLD/`: